About the position

 If, for any reason, you have taken a career break or have had an atypical career and wish to disclose this in your application, the selection committee will take this into account, recognizing that the quantity of your research may be reduced as a result.

 The following documents must be attached to the application:

 Applicants are requested NOT to send copies of their academic works at this point.
 After the application deadline, a shortlist of applicants will be drawn up and all applicants will be informed of whether they are placed on the list.
 Shortlisted applicants will be asked to submit relevant samples of their academic work.
-The material to be submitted should comprise at most 5 items not exceeding 250 pages and may include excerpts from longer works and unpublished works.
+The material to be submitted should comprise, at most, five items not exceeding 250 pages, published in the last five years and may include excerpts from longer works and unpublished works.
 These academic works must be submitted electronically by email to Hege Kissten, firstname.lastname@example.org.
-The email must be marked with the reference number for the position (+).
+The email must be marked with the reference number for the position (HF 20-016).

 In assessing applicant’s work, emphasis will be placed on quality and relevance of peer-reviewed publications, especially those published in the past 5 years.

 Short-listed applicants will be invited for an interview and a trial lecture.

 A good working environment is characterized by diversity.
 We encourage qualified candidates to apply, regardless of their gender, functional capacity or cultural background.
 NTNU wishes to increase the proportion of women in its academic positions, and women are therefore encouraged to apply.

 As an employee at NTNU, you must at all times adhere to the changes that the development in the subject entails and the organizational changes that are adopted.

 Under the Freedom of Information Act (offentleglova), your name, age, position and municipality may be made public even if you have requested not to have your name entered on the list of applicants.